fmedery/k3s-RaspberryPi/README.md

 * k3s doesn't support master HA at the moment https://github.com/rancher/k3s#server-ha
 * I will create 1 master and 3 workers.
 * I want to be able to speed up the process of installing and configuring the OS on each SD CARD.
-* I install zeronf package to be able to connect to each node easily.
+* I install `zeronf` to be able to connect to each node easily.
 * I use a Mac.
 * I live in Canada so the hardware can be bought in Canada.